mlombera94/mlombera94.github.io/_posts/2021-01-06-Wine_quality.md

 ```
 {% include gallery id="gallery6" caption="The polynomial SVM model with optimized parameters results in 55.6% accuracy, a decrease of 4.6% from the optimized RBF SVM model" %}

-To experiment further with one last SVM model, Sigmoid Kernel SVM, and fine tune the parameters.
+To experiment further with one last SVM model, we'll use the Sigmoid Kernel SVM, and fine tune the parameters as well.
 ``` r
 # Obtain the best parameters for polynomial type kernel for the SVM model
 sigmoid_tune <- tune.svm(x = train_norm[, -typeColNum],